mdref/mdref-http/http/Message/getHttpVersion.md

 # string http\Message::getHttpVersion()

-Retreive the HTTP protocol version of the message.
+Retrieve the HTTP protocol version of the message.
 See http\Message::setHttpVersion().

 ## Params: